-A. Innovation in cable systems
+A. Innovation in cables

-- Development of new insulating materials for dry type accessories for high temperature and above 525 kV - Optimisation of newly developed high electrical resistivity insulating materials for use above 525 kV in cable and/or accessories. - Development of new network components with reduced environmental impact such as EHV/HV cables without lead, application of superconductors, AC, DC cables/gas insulated lines for voltages above 525 kV. - Development of larger conductor cross sections. - Development of smaller conductor cross sections and leveraging higher current superconductors greater power density benefits. - Increase of maximum insulation operating temperature, such as for high load urban areas where available space for power transfer is limited. - Further improvement of different types of extruded insulation materials (e.g., AC, DC-XLPE, Polypropylene) cables, and render recyclability of the materials feasible by refining the procedure of separation of the many components of the cable insulation, wires, tapes, sheaths, etc. from each other.
-Establishment of procedures for recycling and related possible products. - Feasibility study for use of superconducting cables for submarine connections to determine their environmental benefits e.g., extremely low heat emittance, since they do not emit any heat, zero magnetic field benefits to marine fauna, smaller cable corridors for higher power densities, smaller landfall space requirements, etc.
+- Optimisation of newly developed high electrical resistivity insulating materials for use above 525 kV. - Development of new network components with reduced environmental impact such as EHV/HV cables without lead, application of superconductors, AC, DC cables/gas insulated lines for voltages above 525 kV. - Development of larger conductor cross sections. - Development of smaller conductor cross sections and leveraging higher current superconductors greater power density benefits.

-- Simulation and design of innovative dynamic cable systems to meet the needs of the growing floating offshore applications. - B. Predictive models for cable system ageing (fraction-of-life lost, remaining life), life and reliability - Modelling of space charge phenomena (as well as other relevant phenomena) in newly developed insulating materials, in full size cables and accessories. - Modelling of its effects on cable system aging taking advantage of advanced experimental space charge measurement techniques. - AI methods for managing a cable fleet angle. - Impact of water absorption on ageing of lead-free wet-design HVDC or High-Power cables. - Ageing of cable systems, including effect of contaminants, humidity and temperature, and its implications for space charge accumulation and lifetime estimations.
+- Increase of maximum insulation operating temperature, such as for high load urban areas where available space for power transfer is limited. - Further improvement of different types of extruded insulation materials (e.g., AC, DC-XLPE, Polypropylene) cables, and render recyclability of the materials feasible by refining the procedure of separation of the many components of the cable insulation, wires, tapes, sheaths, etc. from each other.
+Establishment of procedures for recycling and related possible products. - Feasibility study for use of superconducting cables for submarine connections to determine their environmental benefits e.g., extremely low heat emittance, since they do not emit any heat, zero magnetic field benefits to marine fauna, smaller cable corridors for higher power densities, smaller landfall space requirements, etc. - Simulation and design of innovative dynamic cable systems to meet the needs of the growing floating offshore applications. - B. Predictive models for cable system ageing (fraction-of-life lost, remaining life), life and reliability - Modelling of space charge phenomena (as well as other relevant phenomena) in newly developed insulating materials, in full size cables and accessories. - modelling of its effects on cable system aging taking advantage of advanced experimental space charge measurement techniques. - AI methods for managing a cable fleet angle. - Impact of water absorption on ageing of lead-free wet-design HVDC or High-Power cables. - Ageing of cable systems, including effect of contaminants, humidity and temperature, and its implications for space charge accumulation and lifetime estimations.
 Test methods to quantify ageing in a DC environment, such as voltage form for DC-specific breakdown testing.